 Recipe Notes

-Note 1: Chicken stock: A high-quality, flavorful stock adds loads of flavor and allows us to cut down on spices or other additions.
-We highly recommend Swansonโ€™sยฎ chicken stock (or use vegetable stock to make this a vegetarian recipe).ย
+Note 1: A high-quality, flavorful stock adds loads of flavor and allows us to cut down on spices or other additions.
+I recommend Swansonโ€™sยฎ chicken stock (or vegetable stock to make this vegetarian).

 Nutrition